 Technology in the Classroom

-A one-to-one iPad program is introduced in fourth grade, allowing students daily opportunities to use technology in their learning.
-Inspiration® apps are used to organize and create concept maps and outlines; major research and writing projects are composed in Apple Pages; and students create multiple slideshows throughout the year using Apple Keynote.
-Various apps and websites are used for skill practice; students also use iPads to create videos, posters, and other multimedia projects across the curriculum.
-Emphasis on keyboarding skills is a major focus, with each student learning proper finger placement using Type to Learn® software in the computer lab.
+A one-to-one Chromebook program is introduced in fourth grade, allowing students daily opportunities to use technology in their learning.
+Various apps and websites are used for skill practice and students use technology to create videos, posters, and other multimedia projects across the curriculum.

 Developing self-awareness, self-advocacy, a sense of community, and an understanding of different opinions and perspectives are at the heart of the fourth-grade social-emotional curriculum.
-Lessons to develop these concepts are woven into literature and thematic studies.
-We also use weekly Scholastic News debate questions to see issues from different points of view.
-The school-wide use of Responsive Classroom practices and the Mind-Up program are the formal curricula for social emotional learning.
+Lessons to develop these concepts are woven into literature and thematic studies, as well explicit schoolwide dispositions.
+The school-wide use of Responsive Classroom practices are the formal curricula for social emotional learning.